marnelfr/back-to-laravel/README.md

 - **delete/destroy**: to destroy an item

 It may come we'll have to use another named method in our controllers but it's better to try staying with those seven as much as possible.
+And in those situations, it's always a signe that we need to create another controller.

 ### Config
 When you add your key to the ``.env`` file, you can also add them to the